meceqs/meceqs/docs/fundamentals.md

     In this case, the last middleware in the pipeline might do one of the following things:
     * Create a synchronous HTTP call for commands/queries
     * Send commands/events to a message broker (e.g. Azure Service Bus, RabbitMQ)
-    * Save events in a database/event store (e.g. SQL, GetEventStore, Azure Event Hubs, Apache Kafka)
+    * Store events in a database/event store (e.g. SQL, GetEventStore, Azure Event Hubs, Apache Kafka)
     * Execute more business logic in case of a decoupled in-process architecture
     * ...
 * __Receiving messages:__